AuburnSounds/Dplug/README.md

 If you want something to be changed, you can do it yourself or use the bounty system.

+- How are `TODO`, `FUTURE` and `MAYDO` comments defined?

+`TODO` represent a bug a user could possibly bump into.
+`FUTURE` represent an future enhancement that could concern speed, maintainability or correctness but doesn't affect the experience much, if any.
+`MAYDO` represent things that we could want to do given enough time.

 ## Comparison vs IPlug

 Pros: